 Claude 3.5 Sonnet vs Command R+

 Claude 3.5 Sonnet (2024) and Command R+ (2024) are frontier reasoning models from Anthropic and Cohere.
-Claude 3.5 Sonnet ships a 200K-token context window, while Command R+ ships a 128K-token context window.
+Claude 3.5 Sonnet ships a 200k-token context window, while Command R+ ships a 128k-token context window.
 On Chatbot Arena, Claude 3.5 Sonnet leads by 130 pts.
-On pricing, Command R+ costs $2.5/1M input tokens versus $3/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+On pricing, Command R+ costs $2.50/1M input tokens versus $3/1M for the alternative.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Pick Claude 3.5 Sonnet for general evaluation; Command R+ is better when provider fit matters more.